Is Your Potty-Trained Child Having Accidents at School?

 What did I do wrong?

-My Potty-Trained Kid is Having Accidents at School
+Is Your Potty-Trained Child Having Accidents at School?

 It doesn’t make for cheerful Instagram posts and it’s not exactly something you divulge to your mom acquaintances at the park.
 It is 100% NOT something you share when well-meaning friends and relatives cheerfully ask how school is going.

-It can be frustrating, and even down-right maddening, when your previously potty-trained child starts having accidents at school.
-You feel embarrassed for them, you feel embarrassed for yourself, and can feel overwhelmed and unsure of how to make things go back to “normal.”
+It can be frustrating, and even down-right maddening.
+With your previously potty-trained child having accidents at school, you feel embarrassed for them and you feel embarrassed for yourself.
+You can feel overwhelmed and unsure of how to make things go back to “normal.”